For the complete documentation index, see llms.txt. This page is also available as Markdown.

 %LocalAppData%\Packages\Microsoft.FlightSimulator_8wekyb3d8bbwe\LocalCache

-Add the configuration file SimConnect.xmlarrow-up-right
+Add the configuration file SimConnect.xml

 Customize the file to use your preferred port and protocol, and set Scope = Global where applicable.